obsinity/obsinity/documentation/configuration/counters.md

 - Mix-and-match tokens: `["(none)", "ACTIVE"]` finds objects that were first seen or already ACTIVE, while `["ARCHIVED"]` focuses on a specific destination.
 - Tokens are case-insensitive, so `(NONE)` or `(None)` work the same.

+### State Count Time Series (new)

+The ingestion pipeline now snapshots `object_state_counts` into `object_state_count_timeseries` every minute.
+The background job aligns to the `M1` bucket and upserts the full set of state counts per (service, object type, attribute, state).
+This makes it easy to chart how many objects were ACTIVE/ARCHIVED/etc. over time without replaying transitions yourself.
+Tuning knobs:

+- `obsinity.stateCounts.timeseries.enabled` (default `true`) toggles the job.
+- `obsinity.stateCounts.timeseries.snapshotRateMillis` (default `60000`) controls how often we capture the snapshot.

+The table schema is lightweight (ts, bucket, service/object/attribute/state, count) so you can query it with the usual `SELECT` filters or expose a dedicated REST endpoint later.

 ## REST State Count Query

 To inspect the current distribution of objects per state, use `/api/query/state-counts`: